 This product is made in three torso sizes; we tested a regular model.

-We measured the volume of the Virga with a 48" RidgeRest closed cell foam pad rolled around the perimeter of the interior to form a barrel-like frame.
+We measured the volume of the Virga with a 48" RidgeRest closed-cell foam pad rolled around the perimeter of the interior to form a barrel-like frame.
 This is the best use mode of this pack.
 This pack earned the best overall average weight-to-volume score.
 However, these calculations were done without the added weight of the closed-cell foam pad.

 Load Carrying Comfort

 Adaptability is not the strong suit of this pack, but the lashing and compression systems create good external carry options.
 With a rolled foam pad inside, we find the pack functions best if you always have the pad fill the entire main bag.
 We carried light loads in this pack without using a pad as a barrel frame.
 It performed well enough and was easily reduced in volume without the internal pad.
 That said, we think use with a pad at full volume is far and away the best use.
-Fully featured packs with a removable frame like the Gossamer Gear Mariposa are much more adaptable.
-We added a Rothco Canvas Utility Pouch ($7) to the hip belt for our phone, snacks and mini water filter.
+Fully featured packs with a removable frame are much more adaptable.

 Sizing, Accessories, & Other Versions